ravi-prakash1907/CaterApp/README.md

 3. Keeps you updated with the file, i.e. being shared in real time.
 4. Also, it displays the size of files (in bytes).
 5. Automatically detects sender's IP.
+6. Compresses multiple files before sending, if asked to do that.
 6. Tells the **speed** at which the data got delivered and a lot more...

 ## 📌 Installation